ColdGrub1384/ShortWebCore/README.md

 /// - Parameters:
 ///     - path: The selector of the element to check.
 ///
-/// - Returns: `true` if the given element takes text input, if not, `false`. public func location(ofElementAt path: String) -> CGPoint
+/// - Returns: The location of the element. public func location(ofElementAt path: String) -> CGPoint

 /// Get the HTML element at the given location in the given web view.